-Summer is in full swing and if you haven't visited your local farmers market, you should.
+Summer is almost here and if you haven't visited your local farmers market yet, you should.

 When you buy into the "buy local" movement, you're supporting farmers in your community and your local economy.
 It's also an opportunity to go green and refresh your healthy eating habits.
 Here are some tips to get you started.

 Finding your local farmers market is as easy as typing "farmers market" into a search engine.
 Markets are often held in city parks or local parking lots.
 You might be able to go to nearby farmers who sell their products or let you pick your own produce.

 Another option is joining a community supported agriculture (CSA) group and receiving weekly deliveries of produce from local farmers.
 Want an even easier way to buy local?
 Next time you visit the grocery store, ask if they feature local produce — and work that into your purchases.

 At my local farmers market this past weekend, I found spinach, broccoli, cauliflower, spring onions, bell peppers, herbs and the first of the season's beets.
 I also picked up a free-range chicken, some eggs and goat cheese.
 We have a local baker too — so I got some great whole-grain bread.